nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Wednesday 12-Apr-2023

+Interesting discussion with a person at the dentist office today about the tech industry, layoffs yet lots of openings, how fast the software world moves, and building portfolios.

 ## Tuesday 11-Apr-2023

 Did a bunch of studying and redesign planning in Express js for my custom API server.
 Some key takeaways: